SyncfusionExamples/MAUI-Linear-Gauge-Getting-started-/README.md

 # MAUI Linear Gauge Getting Started

-This repository contains sample for how to get started with [Syncfusion .NET MAUI Linear Gauge](https://help.syncfusion.com/maui/linear-gauge/getting-started) control.
+This repository contains sample to getting started with [Syncfusion .NET MAUI Linear Gauge](https://help.syncfusion.com/maui/linear-gauge/getting-started) control.
 The .NET MAUI Linear Gauge is a data visualization control to display data on a linear scale.

 ## Syncfusion controls